Developing a Daily Eye Routine Image

 Wear Sunglasses

 You should protect your eyes from the sun’s harmful UV rays the same way you protect your skin from them.
-Whenever you’re going out in the sun, it’s recommended that you lather your skin with sunscreen, right?
-The same goes for your eyes.
+Doctors and dermatologists recommend that you put on sunscreen any time you are outside for an extended period, right?
+Well, the same goes for your eyes.

-You should wear sunglasses whenever you’re outside, every day, even when it’s cloudy and dreary out.
+You should wear sunglasses whenever you’re outside, every day, even when it’s cloudy.
+This is because UV rays still make it through the clouds.
 UV rays can cause damage to your retinas – damage that can’t be reversed.
-UV rays can also cause cataracts and even cause less serious damage like red and itchy eyes.
-While temporary, these less serious issues can be really uncomfortable and are completely avoidable.
+UV rays can also cause cataracts.
+They can even cause less serious damage, like red and itchy eyes.
+While temporary, these less serious issues can be uncomfortable and are completely avoidable.

-It is recommended by the American Optometric Association that you should wear sunglasses that block out both UVA and UVB radiation.
+The American Optometric Association recommends that you wear sunglasses that block out both UVA and UVB radiation.
 They should have gray lenses to allow for proper color recognition and keep out at least 99-100 percent of both types of rays.
-It’s also important to ensure the lenses aren’t scratched and you protect them from scratches.
+Keep them in good condition, too, to ensure you can see clearly while wearing them.

 Cut Back on Electronics Usage

-Most people spend a good portion of their day staring at computer screens, cell phones, and tablets which can have a debilitating effect on your eyes.
-Spending so much time using these electronics can cause significant eye strain, blurred vision, and dry eye.
+Most people spend a good portion of their day staring at computer screens, cell phones, and tablets, whether they need to for work or they use them to relax after hours.
+Either way, screens can have a debilitating effect on your eyes.
+It can cause significant eye strain, blurred vision, and dry eye.
 And, eye strain can cause frequent headaches.
-Problems like digital eye strain and Computer Vision Syndrome are becoming more and more prevalent as we become more and more dependent on technology.
+Problems associated with digital eye strain are becoming more and more prevalent as we become more and more dependent on technology.

 What if it isn’t possible to cut back the amount of time you spend on electronics because it’s a part of your job?
-In this case, you need to remember to give your eyes frequent rest.
+In this case, you must remember to rest your eyes frequently.
+Implementing the 10-10-10 rule, where you take a break by looking at something 10 feet away for 10 seconds every 10 minutes, is a great way to improve your healthy vision routine.

-There are also other precautions you can take to decrease the impact on your eyes.
+You can also take more precautions to decrease the impact on your eyes.
 Make sure your computer screen sits back about 20 inches from your eyes and position it below your eye level by about five inches.
 Use light bulbs with lower wattages and pull your curtains or drapes closed to reduce glares.
 It’s also a good idea to step away from your computer for at least 15 minutes every two hours.

 Take Care of Your Contacts

 Forty-five million Americans wear contacts to help them see better.
-But not everyone follows the recommendations given for contact wearers which can cause damage to your eyes.
+But not everyone follows the hygiene recommendations, which can cause damage to the eyes.
 If you don’t take care of your contacts, you can experience red or irritated eyes, blurred vision, eye pain, or you can damage your corneas.
-Infections can develop in your eyes if your contacts are not changed properly or if they have dirt on them which can scratch your eyes.
-With all of the long-term risks associated with eye infections, it’s best to take this advice very seriously.
+Infections can develop in your eyes if your contacts are not changed properly or if they have dirt on them, which can scratch your eyes.
+With all the long-term risks associated with eye infections, it’s best to take this advice very seriously.

-If you wear contacts, you should clean and soak them in fresh solution, and always replace your contacts when it is advised.
-This means you don’t wear 30-day contacts for longer than 30 days and don’t wear one-day contacts for a week, etc.
+If you wear contacts, you should clean and soak them in fresh solution before wearing them, and always replace your contacts when advised.
+This means you don’t wear 30-day contacts for longer than 30 days and don’t wear daily contacts for more than one day.

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!